river06/leetcode2/README.md

 #### `misc`
 - **word ladder**: breadth first search, use string builder and hash set
 - **word ladder II**: bfs, then dfs.
-Use map to track backwards path
+Use map to track backwards path.
+We need DFS since BFS can not backtrack.
+It might be too expensive to store all the possible routes.
+For DFS, we need a map from words to its shortest distance to start.
+We need a map from words to previous words.
 - **text justification**: special case: one word in a line

 ## Tree